MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ## Data loss prevention for desktop flows

-**Data loss prenvention for desktop flows is now GA!**

 Power Automate allows you to create and enforce DLP policies that classify desktop flows modules (or individual module actions) as **business**, **non-business**, or **blocked** categories.
 This categorization prevents makers from combining modules and actions from different categories into a desktop flow, or between a cloud flow and the desktop flows it uses.

 >[!IMPORTANT]
->
->- Enforcement of DLP policies will be available for [managed environments](/power-platform/admin/managed-environment-overview) only.
+> - Enforcement of DLP policies will be available for [managed environments](/power-platform/admin/managed-environment-overview) only.
 Effective September 2023, only desktop flows that are located in Managed Environments will be evaluated by DLP policies.
->
->- DLP for desktop flows is available for versions of Power Automate for desktop 2.14.173.21294 or later.
+> - DLP for desktop flows is available for versions of Power Automate for desktop 2.14.173.21294 or later.
 If you're using an earlier version, uninstall and update to the latest version.

 ### View desktop flows actions groups in Power Platform admin center